purveeagrawal7/NodeJS/README.md

   }
 }

-so, what the script is going to do is:
+so, what the first script(exportObjectToCSV.js) is going to do is:

 -> It will store the above object in a CSV file as below: